-New: Three council member positions are currently open, to fill terms ending June 30, 2017:
+New: Two council member positions are currently open, to fill terms ending June 30, 2017:

-Applications (with more info in the November vacancy notice) are available on the Office of the Minnesota Secretary of State.
-All applications received by December 16, 2016 will be considered; any received after that date will also be considered until positions are filled.
+Applications (with more info in the November vacancy notice) are available on the Office of the Minnesota Secretary of State's website.
+All applications received by January 31, 2017 will be considered; any received after that date will also be considered until positions are filled.

 Questions?
 Contact MnGeo at firstname.lastname@example.org